Maaark8/CG/lab6/README.md

     python delaunay_triangulation.py
     ```

-2. This will generate a Delaunay triangulation for a random set of points and display it using `matplotlib`.
+2. This will generate a Delaunay triangulation for a set of points and display it using `matplotlib`.

 Similar to the Voronoi script, you can modify the `points` variable in `delaunay_triangulation.py` to use custom data.